 - TV Spots (Upscaled SD – 2 in all – 1:07)

 - Video Trailer (Upscaled SD – :59)

-The disc sits inside Steelbook packaging with the original poster artwork on the front and new artwork by Alexandros Pyromallis on the rear.
-Also in the package is a DVD copy of the film; the original soundtrack on CD by David Newman featuring 19 tracks; an 8-page insert booklet featuring liner notes by Michael Gingold, restoration details, production credits, and a CD track listing; and a 20-page Synapse Films 2022 product catalog.
-Everything is housed within a slipcover featuring new artwork by Wes Benscoter.
-This release is also limited to 3500 units.
+This release is essentially a slimmed down version of Synapse’s previous Steelbook Blu-ray release, which was limited to 3500 units.
+It featured the original poster artwork on the front and new artwork by Alexandros Pyromallis on the rear.
+Also in that package was a DVD copy of the film; the original soundtrack on CD by David Newman featuring 19 tracks; and an 8-page insert booklet featuring liner notes by Michael Gingold, restoration details, production credits, and a CD track listing.
+Everything was housed within a slipcover featuring new artwork by Wes Benscoter.

 - Tim Salmons